-The final Transportation Development Strategy Report is available for review.
-To view the final report, executive summary, appendices and updated recommendations, please visit the Reports page.
+The final Transportation Development Strategy report has been completed.
+To review the final report, please visit the Reports page.

-The Ontario Ministry of Transportation (MTO) has initiated Phase 1 of the Niagara to GTA Corridor Planning and Environmental Assessment Study.
-This study has been carried out within the context of the Growth Plan for the Greater Golden Horseshoe (June 2006) released by the Ontario Ministry of Public Infrastructure Renewal.
+The Ontario Ministry of Transportation (MTO) has completed Phase 1 of the Niagara to GTA Corridor Planning and Environmental Assessment Study.
+This study has been carried out within the context of the Growth Plan for the Greater Golden Horseshoe (June 2006) released by the Ontario Ministry of Infrastructure.
 The MTO is working to provide for the efficient movement of people and goods to meet the objectives of the province's Growth Plan.

-The purpose of this website is to provide interested parties with access to information and access to the Project Team that is carrying out the planning and Environmental Assessment (EA) study.
+The purpose of this website is to provide interested parties with access to information on the planning and Environmental Assessment (EA) study.

 Over the past number of years, MTO has undertaken a significant amount of technical, forecasting and strategic planning work in the Niagara, Hamilton and Halton areas.
 This planning work (which has been revisited and updated during this study) has indicated that the existing transportation system does not have the capacity to support the planned population and economic growth of the area from the Niagara Peninsula to the Greater Toronto Area.